Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 We want to know that you know HTML5 and CSS really well.
 We'll ask hard questions to test you on this.
 Also, you'll still need to demonstrate language competentcy in Javascript, understand about shims and polyfills, and show proficiency in frameworks like Angular and React.

+[ slide

-[slide: Design and architecture, interviewers and hiring managers]
+Design and architecture, interviewers and hiring managers

+]

 As a manager, I'm supposed to communicate with my developers *what* the problem is and *why* we're solving it, but not *how* to solve it.
 Figuring out the how is engineer's responsibility, so we want to make sure the candidate can do it.

+[ slide

-[slide: Design and architecture for the win!
-Know your patterns.]
+Design and architecture for the win!
+Know your patterns.

+]

 Design patterns are a way of solving problems by seeing how well the problem fits the shape of some known solutions.
 The idea comes from architecture and the 1977 book by Christopher Alexander called "A Pattern Language".
 In architecture, a door fits a pattern for entering and exiting a house, and a double-wide French door is an implementation detail.